 Later years

-As time progressed, the theft of car stereos became endemic.
+As time passed, car stereo theft became endemic.
 The universal and standard fitting of these single DIN radios with standard ISO connectors made it easy to swap stereos between cars.
-A stereo bought for one car could easily be stolen and sold to people that didn’t ask the right questions, and it would fit their car.
+A stereo bought for one car could easily be stolen and sold to people who didn’t ask the right questions, and it would fit their car.
 The single DIN and ISO connectors would slot straight in.

 Security